 \subsection{Every $\{\cll{1},\cll{2}\}$-node has two neighbors of type $2{:}2$ and two neighbors of type $1{:}1$}

 Consider any $\cll{1}$-node.
 Let its neighbors of type $2{:}2$ have colors $\cll{a}$ and $\cll{b}$ (it is possible that $\cll{a}=\cll{b}$).
-Note that these neighbors must be placed diagonally from each other because the other two neighbors are not of type $1{:}1$ in the other case.
-By the same reason a fragment like
+Note that these neighbors must be placed diagonally from each other, otherwise the other two neighbors cannot be of type~$1{:}1$.
+By the same reason, a fragment like

 is impossible.
 Hence we have two possibilities up to rotation and reflection.